Cloud Vulnerability DB

 A community-led vulnerabilities database

-If exploited, this vulnerability could lead to use-after-free conditions and race conditions in the Linux kernel's process limit handling functionality, potentially affecting system stability and security (NVD).
+The vulnerability could lead to use-after-free conditions and race conditions in the Linux kernel, potentially affecting system stability and security.
+The issue is particularly concerning as it involves core kernel functionality related to process management (NVD).

 The fix involves modifying sysprlimit64() to take tasklistlock when necessary.
-While this solution is noted as not being optimal, it has been implemented as the best available fix for stable kernel versions (NVD).
+While this solution is noted as not being ideal, it was deemed the most appropriate fix for stable kernel versions (NVD).

 Source: This report was generated using AI